Updates for Fall 2021 Students

 CDC continues to endorse quarantine for 14 days and recognizes that any quarantine shorter than 14 days balances reduced burden against a small possibility of spreading the virus.
 CDC will continue to evaluate new information and update recommendations as needed.

-Community testing is free and located at:
+Community testing and vaccination is free and located at:

 Joshua Tree – Community Center at Sportsman’s Park